trossco84/TrevorRoss/Northwestern Projects/Activities/02 - Intermediate Python Activities/Pandas/README.md

 #### Performance Analysis

 1. Calculate and plot cumulative returns.
-Does any portfolio outperform the S&P 500?

 #### Risk Analysis

 1. Create a box plot for each of the returns.
-Which box has the largest spread?
-Which has the smallest spread?
+Determine which box has the largest and smallest spreads.

 2. Calculate the standard deviation for each portfolio.
-Which portfolios are riskier than the S&P 500?
+Determine which portfolios are riskier than the S&P 500.

 #### Rolling Statistics

 1. Plot the rolling standard deviation of the various portfolios along with the rolling standard deviation of the S&P 500 (consider a 21 day rolling window).
 Does the risk increase for each of the portfolios at the same time risk increases in the S&P?

 2. Construct a correlation table for the algorithmic, whale, and S&P 500 returns.
-Which returns most closely mimic the S&P?

 3. Choose one portfolio and plot a rolling beta between that portfolio's returns and S&P 500 returns.
 Does the portfolio seem sensitive to movements in the S&P 500?